Welcome to the elementary school community!

 - End of Year Celebration (last day of school)

-Rainy recesses will be in The Atrium, our indoor covered area.
+Rainy recesses will be in The Atrium, our indoor covered area and/or on the covered courts.

 At GIS, students begin learning how to be responsible, respectful, safe digital citizens at a young age.
 As part of their weekly library class, Elementary students discuss online safety and make connections between their online and offline lives.
 We use curriculum from Commonsense Media as a starting point for these conversations.